 Kenji blinked a few more times and shook his head again.

 N… I… maybe?
 I’m sorry.
-I didn’t do anything embarrassing, did I?
+Didn’t do anything embarrassing, did I?

 That’s… strange.
-I guess I’ve walked around campus enough while awake to… ano… make it around okay.
+I guess… walked around campus enough while awake to… ano… make it around okay.

 That’s kinda cool actually!
 Don’t do that though.
 It’s probably not good for you.

 At this hour?
 Vert scoffed, but still looked concerned,